Electricity sector in Norway: Hydroelectricity

 Hydroelectric power is the main mode of electricity production.
 Norway is known for its particular expertise in the development of efficient, environment-friendly hydroelectric power plants.
 Calls to power Norway principally through hydropower emerged as early as 1892, coming in the form a letter by the former Prime Minister Gunnar Knutsen to parliament.
 Ninety percent of hydropower capacity is publicly owned and distributed across municipalities and counties.
 Nationwide installed capacity of hydropower amounted to 33.8 GW in 2015.
 The maximum working volume of hydrologic storage power plants is 85 TWh, whereas the average seasonal cycle is 42 terawatt-hours (TWh).
 In 2015, hydroelectricity generated 144 TWh and accounted for 95.8% of the national electricity demand.
 In European markets, it is the single largest producer of hydropower.
 According to the IEA, Norway generated 4.3 percent of the worldwide hydropower in 2008 and ranked 6th for that year, behind China, Canada, Brazil, the United States and Russia.

 Part of the reason that so much of Norway’s electricity can be generated from hydropower is due to the natural advantage of its topography, with abundant steep valleys and rivers.
 Due to climate change, the region is currently experiencing heavier rainfall and is projected to receive more in the future, further increasing its capacity for hydropower.

 Wind power

 Wind power capacity was at the end of 2019 2444 MW producing 5.5 TWh, an increase of about 780 MW (2.5 TWh) in 2019.

+In 2021, 64 wind farms had total installed wind power capacity of 4,649 MW with 706 MW of onshore power being added in 2021.
+Electricity produced in 2021 being 11.8 TWh or 8.5% of Norway's needs.

 Solar power

-The national support for solar power is in place since 2008.

-For 2013, the European Photovoltaic Industry Association reports a negligible 0.02 watts per inhabitant or less than 0.1 megawatt (MW) of installed photovoltaic capacity in Norway.

-This is a hundred times less than in Finland (2 watts per inhabitant), two hundred times less than in Sweden (4 watts per inhabitant) and almost five thousand times less than in Denmark (98 watts per inhabitant).
-However, use of solar power is growing at an accelerated pace; in 2016, installed panel capacity grew by 366%.
-Proponents indicate that Norway has a surprisingly high capacity for solar energy capture.
-For instance, records from the city of Narvik show that the region can receive almost as much sunlight as southern Germany.
-However, this is still just above a third of the solar energy that an area that receives a high amount of solar energy would receive (based on received radiation from Australia.)
+Solar PV capacity in Norway reached 616 MW in 2023, up from just 11 MW in 2013.

+Effective 2024, a 2023 law passed by parliament requires solar power on new government buildings.
+The same law sets a target of 8 terawatt hours (TWh) of solar electricity generation by 2030, which equates to 5% of total 2022-2023 generation levels.
+For comparison, solar power produced 0.1% of Norway's electricity generation in 2023.

 Solar companies include Elkem Solar and NorSun.
 Renewable Energy Corporation REC was a solar power company with headquarters in Norway and Singapore.
 Elkem Solar was part of Norwegian Elkem.
 Orkla Group sold it with $2 billion in January 2011 to a Chinese chemical company China National Bluestar head office in Beijing.
 NorSun is a private solar cell producer.